 Implant Cost in the US

 The cost of dental implants can vary widely by state.
 For example, the price for dental implants in New Hampshire will be between $1,500-$2,500 per implant.
-However, that does not cover other expenses such as extraction, bone grafting, imaging, laboratory fees, restorative dentistry and additional specialist charges.
+However, the implant cost does not cover other expenses such as extraction, bone grafting, imaging, laboratory fees, restorative dentistry and additional specialist charges.
 If you have multiple teeth done at once, that will be an additional expense.
 You can discuss full pricing with your dental specialist.
 There may be financing options available to you.

 It's essential to be careful when choosing a dental specialist to perform implants.
 For the best possible outcome, consult our list below of the 5 tips for choosing the best dental implant specialist.
 Dental implants require expertise and preparation.
 You will want to know what should be done before an implant.
 Some helpful information for you is to compare how the cost and the value over time of dental implants compares to other tooth replacement options available.
 You might find our 5 facts about dental implants interesting.
 How do dental implants stand up to natural teeth?
 In some cases, better.
 There are a few different types of dental implants, and you'll want to consider that as well.
-There are a few steps involved when having dental implants, so you will want to be prepared and understand how the costs work and why each step costs what it does.
+There are a few steps involved when having dental implants, so you will want to be prepared and understand how the implant costs work and why each step costs what it does.
 All this information should help you make a confident, well-informed decision.